tobyli/Screen2Vec/README.md

 - -s/--neg_samp, the number of screens to use as a negative sample during training
 - -b/--batch, number of traces in a batch
 - -e/--epochs, desired number of epochs
-- -n/--num_predictors, the number of screens used to predict the next screen in the trace
+- -n/--num_predictors, the number of screens used to predict the next screen in the trace (we used 4)
 - -r/--rate, the training rate
 - -t/--test_train_split, the output path prefix from the UI embedding model, which was used to store the data split information as well